-15.12.1 BOOTP Hooks Limitation
+15.12.1 BOOTP Hooks Limitations

-Currently the BOOTP library has the following limitation:
+Currently the BOOTP library has the following limitations:

-• A basic BOOTP as defined in RFC 951 is not supported.
+- BOOTP protocol assumes all lease assignments are permanent.
+Kea does not support infinite leases yet.
+You may configure arbitrarily long leases (e.g. a year), but after the lease lifetime elapses, Kea will recycle the lease and may assign it to some other device.
+This limitation will be removed in the near future. - A basic BOOTP as defined in RFC 951 is not supported.
 Kea only supports the BOOTP with vendor information extensions.
 Depending on the demand, this may or may not be implemented in the future.

-15.13 class cmds: Class Commands
+15.13 class_cmds: Class Commands